 If the Customer Care Representative CCR places an alert specifying that the payment is approved.

 RESULT The Plan apologized for any dissatisfaction this may have caused.
 The beneficiary was informed that the Plan notified the beneficiary of the Cardholder Limit hold via an IVR call.
 The Plan has confirmed that there was no error in processing the prescription order.
 The beneficiary provided a method of payment and the prescription order was successfully submitted.

+Top of the Document